Frank Guida

 Frank Joseph Guida (May 26, 1922 – May 19, 2007) was an Italian-American songwriter and independent music producer credited with creating what he dubbed the “Norfolk Sound."
 The “Norfolk Sound” was an amalgam of Guida’s roots in Calypso music, rhythm and blues, novel production techniques, an entirely original double-bass drumbeat, overmodulated party sound, and talented musicians steeped in jazz and rhythm and blues traditions.
 The distinct sound he created has been credited as influencing such major songwriters and producers as Bruce Springsteen, Phil Spector, The Beatles, and Motown.
 Two of Guida’s hits, “New Orleans” and “Quarter to Three” were favorites of John Lennon’s.
 Guida’s recordings have been used in such films as Mask, Mermaids, Jaded, Chances Are, Clean and Sober, The Fabelmans, and Bikeriders.

 Early life and education

 Guida was born in Palermo, Sicily on May 26, 1922.
-At age two, his family immigrated to the The Bronx neighborhood of New York City where he grew up.
+At age two, his family immigrated to The Bronx neighborhood of New York City where he grew up.
 He married his wife, Carmela (“Millie”) in 1942 in New York City prior to his enlistment in the U.S. Army for World War II.
 He was stationed at Port of Spain, Trinidad, where he became interested in calypso music and performed as the “Calypso Kid” in the USO.